pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 The examples so far have used an integer sequenced event store, where the items are sequenced by integer version.

-The example below constructs an event store for timestamp-sequenced domain events, using the library active record class ``TimestampSequencedRecord``.
+The example below constructs an event store for timestamp-sequenced domain events, using the library record class ``TimestampSequencedRecord``.

 .. code:: python